— About Us —

 Two romantics, a winemaker (Alejandro Vigil), and a historian (Adrianna Catena) - go back in time to capture an era when European imigrants recently settled in Argentina, sought to make wines as fine, and finer than those of their homelands.

-Her love of history began at a young age and, like her father, she headed to UC Berkeley, graduating with highest honours (summa cum laude) in 2006.
-She recently finished her doctorate in History at Oxford University, and is currently living in Madrid.
-As an historian, Adrianna has specialised in the Early Modern Iberian Atlantic, the histories of trade, consumption, and material culture (especially in relation to textiles and dyes), from the Renaissance to 1800.
+She holds a doctorate in History from Oxford, and has been awarded fellowships by the Clarendon Fund, Balliol College, and Leverhulme Trust.
+As an historian, Adrianna has specialised in the Early Modern Iberian Atlantic, the histories of trade, consumption, and material culture (especially in relation to dyes and textiles), from the Renaissance to 1800.

 Alejandro Vigil was the "enfant terrible" of his family.
 He was a math geek who played Rugby so well that he was even recruited to play professionally.
 He left school at the age of 14 to join a wine cooperative, but decided to continue studying at night so as not to upset his mother.
 He later graduated top of his class in agricultural engineering and became head of the soils division at the INTA (National Research Institute) at the age of 27, from where he was recruited by Nicolas Catena to lead the winery's research team.
 He has been Chief Winemaker of Bodega Catena Zapata since 2002.